Hellmann-Lab/gRNA-design/README.md

 # Cross-species gRNA-design

-## Background
+## Introduction

-This repository contains all data and code required to run the ***Cross-species gRNA design app*** created for the Perturb-seq project of the Hellmmann-Enard Lab.
+This is a detaled documentation of the ***Cross-species gRNA design*** shiny app created for the Perturb-seq project of the Hellmmann-Enard Lab.
 As part of this project, we plan to perturb a selection of transcription factors (TFs) using single-cell CRISPRi screens in primate iPS cells, infer gene regulatory networks (GRNs) based on the outcome of the perturbations, then quantitatively compare these GRNs aross species.

 The main steps of the experimental design are summarised on *Figure 1*.
-We selected TFs based on previous data that might be interesting to perturb, identified their transcriptional start sites (TSSs) and designed single-guide RNAs (gRNAs) using the model published in [*Horlbeck, 2016*](#1) to target these genomic loci.
-We then compiled species-specific libraries by selecting gRNAs with the highest and most comparable predicted activity scores across species (*Figure 1*).
-These libraries will be transduced into human and cynomolgus macaque iPS cell lines that inducibly express dCAs9-KRAB to achieve TF repression.
+We selected TFs based on previous data that might be interesting to perturb, identified their transcriptional start sites (TSSs) in the human and cynomolgus macaque genomes, then designed single-guide RNAs (gRNAs) using the model published in [*Horlbeck, 2016*](#1) to target these genomic loci.
+We compiled species-specific libraries by selecting gRNAs with the highest and most comparable predicted activity scores across species.
+These libraries will be transduced into human and cynomolgus macaque iPS cell lines that inducibly express dCAs9-KRAB to achieve TF perturbations.
 Later we would like to expand the spectrum of the species to the gorilla and orang-utan as well.

 <p>
   <img align="center"